 This documentary focuses on four elderly farmers who have toiled for decades on their rice fields in Tainan, southern Taiwan.
 All are over sixty, but still they produce Taiwan’s staple food.
 The two directors embedded themselves there to view closely the lives and labors of the farmers.
-When the fil...(Read more)
+When t...(Read more)

 This documentary focuses on four elderly farmers who have toiled for decades on their rice fields in Tainan, southern Taiwan.
 All are over sixty, but still they produce Taiwan’s staple food.
 The two directors embedded themselves there to view closely the lives and labors of the farmers.
 When the film was released in 2004, Let It Be became a surprise box-office hit in a time when Taiwanese cinema had long since lost its audience, even awakening social and political concern for agricultural issues.